 Day 15: Abra Málaga.
 We need an early start as we drive over a very high pass at 14,000 ft (4,300 m) and then down to some beautiful temperate forest in the shadow of the imposing 19,000 ft (5700 m.)
 Veronica Peak.
 We’ll start by looking for Inca Wren, Puna Thistletail, Three-striped and Parodi’s Hemispinguses, Scaled Metaltail, Marcapata Spinetail and others, before returning to the pass for a fairly short but tough hike to some groves of Polylepis woodland with several globally threatened species such as Ash-breasted Tit-Tyrant, White-browed Tit-Spinetail, and if we are really lucky, maybe a Royal Cinclodes.
 Later in the afternoon, we’ll make another stop to look for the endemic White-tufted Sunbeam before returning to Ollantaytambo.

 Day 17: Aguas Calientes and return to Cusco.
 The train usually doesn’t leave until after lunch (though schedules may change), so we should have a full morning to bird the subtropical cloudforest around Aguas Calientes.
 This area is good for species like Masked Fruiteater, Variable Antshrike, Rust-and-yellow Tanager, Silver-backed Tanager, Gould’s Inca, and Sclater’s Tyrannulet – all birds that we probably would not have seen on the Manu road.
-Optionally, some people may wish to return to the ruins for a final visit, though you will have to buy another entry ticket and bus fare.
-We’ll take the afternoon train back to Ollantaytambo, where our vehicle will pick us up and take us back to Cusco, where we spend the night.
+Optionally, some people may wish to return to the ruins for a final visit, though you will have to buy another entry ticket and bus fare to do this – this will be extra to your tour fee).
+We’ll take the afternoon train back to Ollantaytambo, where our vehicle will pick us up (complete with our main luggage, which we will have stored on the morning of day 16 with our driver at the hotel), and take us back to Cusco, where we spend the night.

 Day 18: Lima and Pucusana.
 We fly back to Lima in the morning, then head south to the fishing village of Pucusana, where the harbor is jam packed with Inca Terns, Belcher’s, Gray-hooded, and Gray Gulls, Guanay and Red-legged Cormorants, and more.
 We’ll take a short boat ride to look for Humboldt Penguin and Surf Cinclodes (bring seasickness pills if you are susceptible).
 Making our way back to Lima, we can target Peruvian Thick-knee and Short-tailed Field Tyrant, and check some wetlands for more waterbirds.
-We’ll get back to Lima in time to shower and have dinner in an airport hotel before transferring to the airport for departure.
+We’ll have a day-use room in a Lima hotel before heading to the airport to catch evening international flights.

 CLIMATE: This tour is timed for the dry season, and a wide range of temperatures can be expected.
 Temperatures in the high elevations can get down to freezing early in the morning, but then warm up to be quite pleasant (about 68°F/20°C) and usually very sunny.
 In the lowland rainforest, temperatures usually vary from about 68°-90°F (20°-32°C), but on rare occasions cold fronts can cause the temperatures to plunge into the 40°sF (single digits °C), which can be shocking to experience in Amazonian rainforest!
 There might be a bit of rain, but it is unusual to get more than a brief shower this time of year.

 ACCOMMODATION: In the Manu area we stay in jungle lodges in the forest; elsewhere we stay in hotels or lodges in towns or cities.
-Accommodation is mostly good to excellent, but Amazonia Lodge, where we spend two nights, has shared bathrooms in a separate building next to the lodge.
+Accommodation is mostly good to excellent, but Amazonia Lodge, where we spend two nights, has only a few rooms with private bathrooms; we will make every effort to reserve rooms at Amazonia Lodge with private bathrooms, but we cannot guarantee that all rooms will have private bathrooms.
 All lodges have hot water.
 Cock-of-the-rock Lodge and Manu Wildlife Center do not have electricity in the rooms (candles or lamps are provided), but you can charge your gear in the lounge when the generator is running; other hotels and lodges have 24h electricity.
 Wi-fi is generally not available in the Manu lodges, though it is usually available elsewhere, though maybe not in your room.

 PHOTOGRAPHY: This is a birding tour, and since much of the birding is in the rainforest, bird photography is usually not very easy.
 Casual photographers will have opportunities to photograph at feeders at Cock-of-the-rock Lodge and Amazonia Lodge, and from towers, rivers, and lakes around Manu Wildlife Center.
 Machu Picchu and Abra Malaga offer good chances for landscape photography.